Show and Tell is back for 2019 with a series of free inspiring talks about studying and working in the arts and humanities in February 2019

 - Professor Jerry Brotton: Professor of Renaissance Studies and author of ‘This Orient Isle: Elizabethan England and the Islamic World’

-- Moa Johansson: Moa Johansson’s work falls between durational performance, live art, and dance.
-Her performances explore and investigate theories concerning the body, time, action, and subjectivity through an intersectional, feminist and queer lens. www.mojocompany.org
+- Moa Johansson: Moa Johansson (UK/SWE) is a performance artist whose work occupies the space between performance installation, live art, and dance.
+Her practice investigates theories concerning the body, space, subjectivity and communication in the context of an intersectional, ecofeminist and queer reading. www.mojocompany.org

 - Dr Nisha Ramayya: Nisha Ramayya is a poet and lecturer in Creative Writing at Queen Mary, University of London.